David Rudisha delays injury comeback

 The Kenyan originally planned to compete for the first time since last July 4 at Saturday’s Diamond League meet in Shanghai (NBCSN and NBC Sports Gold, 7 a.m.
 ET).

 Rudisha missed last season’s world championships with a quad muscle strain.
-Rudisha’s manager did not say whether the current injury is related and has not responded to a follow-up question.
+Rudisha’s manager said Rudisha’s new injury is likely related to that one.

-He picked up a small injury related to what was thought to be back problems that bothered him since early 2016.
+He recently picked up a small injury related to what was thought to be back problems that bothered him since early 2016.
 Rudisha saw a Dutch doctor two weeks ago.
 He was diagnosed with irritation around the sitting bone that causes hamstring irritation, too.

 Rudisha already missed the opening Diamond League meet last week in Doha and is set to miss Diamond League 800m races in Shanghai, Rome (May 31) and Stockholm (June 10).
 The next Diamond League 800m that counts in the season-long standings is July 21-22 in London.
 With no world outdoor championships this year, the Diamond League takes on greater significance.